Meet the CCO

 Associate Director of College Counseling.
 A member of Exeter's College Counseling team since 1997, Cary was previously the Senior Assistant Director of Admission at The George Washington University, where he coordinated visit programs for prospective students.
 While reading New England applications as a member of GW's admissions committee, he also served as a freshman academic advisor.
 At GW, Cary earned a B.A. in Chinese and Russian Studies and completed graduate work in Russian and East European history.
 While at the Academy, he earned a M.A. in English from Middlebury College, and studied early 20th century British literature at Oxford University's Lincoln College.
 During his time on the Academy's faculty, Cary has taught English 220, served as the dormitory head of Browning North and a dorm team member in Abbot Hall and Webster North, worked on several faculty committees, advised student clubs, hosted a radio program on WPEA-FM, and coached ultimate frisbee.
 During the summer, he teaches writing at Exeter's summer school.
 He and his spouse Jim Mills live off-campus in Exeter.

 Associate Director of College Counseling.
-Mark Hoven joined the CCO from the Casady School in Oklahoma City, OK, where he was the Associate Director of College Counseling.
-His other responsibilities at Casady included teaching English and serving as Head Coach of the Boys' and Girls' Tennis Program.
+Mark Hoven joined the College Counseling Office from the Casady School in Oklahoma City, OK, where he was the Associate Director of College Counseling.
+His other responsibilities at Casady included teaching English and serving as Head Coach of the Boys’ and Girls’ Tennis Program.
 Mark began his career in college counseling at the Darlington School, a co-educational boarding school in Rome, GA.
 Mark is a graduate of the College of Charleston, Charleston, SC, where he was a member of the NCAA Division I tennis program.
-He also holds a M.A. from Middlebury College, and conducted an extensive study of the poetry of William Wordsworth and Samuel Taylor Coleridge at Oxford University's Lincoln College.
+He also holds a M.A. from Middlebury College, and conducted an extensive study of the poetry of William Wordsworth and Samuel Taylor Coleridge at Oxford University’s Lincoln College.
 Interested in national college counseling issues, Mark is involved with ACCIS, the Association of College Counselors in Independent Schools, and NACAC, the National Association for College Admission Counseling.
 He has presented sessions on the college writing process at the Great Plains Association for College Admissions Counseling.
-Mark's family incudes his wife Abby, their three children George, Amelia, and Porter, and their two dogs Roger and Buster.
-The Hovens live off campus and can be found enjoying many outdoor activities in the seacoast region.
+Mark’s family incudes his wife Abby, their three children George, Amelia, and Porter, and their two dogs Roger and Buster.
+They live off-campus and can be found enjoying many outdoor activities in the seacoast region.

 Administrative Manager.
 Laurie is originally from Danvers, Massachusetts.
 After graduating from Danvers High School, she continued her education by taking courses in Accounting at Salem State University in Salem, Massachusetts.
 Laurie joined Phillips Exeter Academy in the Fall of 2002 as the Assistant to the Campaign Director within the department of Institutional Advancement.
 Laurie has been with the College Counseling Office since the Fall of 2009 and is responsible for managing the day-to-day operations of the office.
 Her previous work experiences include marketing, customer service, office management and human resources.
 She currently lives in Kingston, NH with her husband Steve and their two sons.